 Get Thee Behind Me, Subjective Genitive

-* Richard Hays (the pioneer of the subjective genitive reading) thinks it is puzzling to say that God's justice would be revealed through human believing.
-To him, God's righteousness could only have been shown forth by an act of God -- the death of Jesus -- and so Paul is contrasting the faithful Jesus with the rebellious humans of Rom 1:18-3:20; "God put forward as a sacrifice the one perfectly faithful human being."
-But it isn't puzzling at all to say that God's righteousness is revealed through human belief as a natural response to grace (Rom 3:24), and thus that "God put forward Jesus as a sacrifice effective through faith".
-Hays' objection is a non-argument, as far as I'm concerned.(2.)
-Ironically, advocates of the subjective genitive need to rely heavily on the transformation doctrine of Rom 5-8, where Paul speaks of copying or imitating the savior -- dying with Christ, dying to sin, etc. But it is precisely in this section where Paul does not mention "faith" (aside briefly in 5:1), let alone pistis Christou!
+* Stephen Carlson (in comments below) suggests that the subjective genitive reading avoids redundancy in Rom 3:21-22.
+But the repetition isn't a problem.
+The emphasis of the repetitive part is on the "all", not the "faith".
+Paul is simply saying that "God's righteousness through faith in Christ is available to all who have such faith."
+After all, the theme of this section is Gentile rights: ethnic works are excluded from salvation, since "God is One" (Rom 3:29-30) -- the Lord of pagans as much as Jews -- and thus all peoples must be saved on the same basis.
+In oral cultures repetition is a common technique for getting a point across, and audiences hearing Rom 3:21-22 read out loud would hear the appropriate stress.(2) Advocates of the subjective genitive need to rely heavily on the transformation doctrine of Rom 5-8, where Paul speaks of imitating the savior's activity -- dying with Christ at baptism, being crucified with him, etc. But it is precisely in this section where Paul does not mention "faith" (aside briefly in 5:1), let alone pistis Christou.
 He never contrasts Christ's faith with any disbelief of Adam's ("something that would be crying out to be said, if the 'faith of Christ' were the focus of salvation", notes Stephen Finlan), only Christ's obedience vs. Adam's disobedience.
-Rom 3:21-4:25 and Rom 9:30-10:21 are about faith: what people must do in order to be saved.
-Rom 5-8 is about mystical union with the savior: what people do naturally as a result of being called.
+It is Rom 3:21-4:25 and Rom 9:30-10:21 which focus on faith: what people must do in order to be saved.
+Rom 5-8 is about mystical union with the savior: what people do as a natural consequence of being called.
 (In Galatians the categories mesh briefly (2:19-21).)

-(4.)
-There is the glaring and embarrassing fact that later church fathers never read Paul in terms of the subjective genitive.
+(4) There is the glaring and embarrassing fact that later church fathers never read Paul in terms of the subjective genitive.
 Michael Whitenton thinks he has demonstrated otherwise, and we'll have to await his article to see what he makes of this business.
 But for now, this fact stands as a serious strike against the subjective genitive reading.
 [Edit: See comments below.
 I misunderstood Michael's thesis.
 He's talking about the earlier apostolic fathers (and not how they read Paul per se) rather than later church fathers (who did in fact read Paul with the objective genitive).
 So this point will remain standing in any case.]

-(5.)
-Finally, a more oblique point.
+(5) Finally, a more oblique point.
 When confronted with faddish readings of the bible, we must always ask what agendas are being served.
-Here are a few (with thanks to Stephen Carlson for the third). (a) Hyper-Protestant phobias: if "faithfulness" (or "fidelity") is the natural response to an elective call made by God, then the subjective genitive reading allows one to put to bed the fear that "faith" is a work. (b) Proto-Arianism: if Christ is more a role-model (whose faith(fulness) is to be followed) than a deity (to have faith in), then the subjective genitive reading allows one to think of Jesus as a buddy/brother more than the proto-trinitarian Father Paul truly believed in. (c) New frontiers, new paradigms: it could just be that some (especially Duke scholars, in this case) are in love with new paradigms which allow them to read Paul completely on their own terms outside the confines of Reformationist categories; but like it or not -- and the same can be said against the New Perspective -- Luther was not wholly in error.
+Here are a few (with thanks to Stephen Carlson for the third). (a) Hyper-Protestant phobias: if faith is the natural outworking of an elective call made by God, then the subjective genitive reading allows one to put to bed the fear that faith itself is a work.
+Faith becomes less a human summoning of courage to choose Christ ("faith in"), and more an inevitable result of being unified with Christ in baptism and crucifixion ("faithfulness of").
+In other words, it allows one to smuggle Calvinism in through the back door fearing that Luther didn't go far enough. (b) Proto-Arianism: if Christ is more a role-model (whose faithfulness is to be followed) than a deity (to have faith in), then the subjective genitive reading allows one to think of Jesus as a buddy/brother more than a proto-trinitarian Father.
+In other words, for completely different reasons, it could be attractive to liberal theologians as much as conservative Protestants. (c) New frontiers, new paradigms: it could just be that some (especially Duke scholars, in this case) are in love with new paradigms which allow them to read Paul completely on their own terms outside the confines of Lutheran categories; but like it or not -- and the same can be said against the New Perspective -- Luther was not wholly in error.
 Largely in error, yes, but not entirely.